-Two card guide brackets on the air duct provide support for Full Height / Full Length PCle add-in cards installed in the top and middle slots of each installed riser card assembly.
+Two card guide brackets on the air duct provide support for Full Height / Full Length add-in cards when installed in either the middle or top add-in card slots of each installed riser card assembly.

-Figure 49.
+Figure 48.
 Full Height / Full Length Add-in Card Support